JamesLavin/mediatype_directory/README.markdown

 If the original content of a hard link changes, the hard link will continue referring to the original version.
 You can delete the hard link (which should remove the old version from your system) and regenerate a new hardlink, which should point to the new version.

+## DELETING A FILE WITH MULTIPLE LINKS

+After you create link directories, deleting files becomes a hassle because you must track down ALL file references.
+So we make this a bit easier.

+To delete all links to a filename under a directory_tree:

+    require 'mediatype_directory'

+    MediatypeDirectory.delete_all 'file_I_want_to_delete.mp4', '~/path/to/top/of/directory_tree'

+To see the files that would be deleted without deleting any (i.e., test mode), change the above to:

+    MediatypeDirectory.delete_all 'file_I_want_to_delete.mp4', '~/path/to/top/of/directory_tree', true

+(We will also provide this as a command-line option.)

 ## EXAMPLE

     require 'mediatype_directory'